 There are several access points to Holyrood Park with a multitude of walking paths to choose from.
 If you are unsure of how to get to the summit of Arthur’s Seat, just follow the signs and/or the hordes of people.

 The hills in the park are quite beautiful with an explosion of colorful wildflowers and fields of grasses blowing in the wind.
-As you get higher, the views of the city become better and better.
+As you get higher, the views of Edinburgh become better and better.

-As you can imagine on a hike this popular, the scene at the top is a bit crazy with everyone clamoring to get the best picture, but for the most part, people are considerate and will take turns getting the photo at the summit marker.
+As you can imagine on a hike this popular, the scene at the top of Arthur’s Seat is a bit crazy with everyone clamoring to get the best picture.
+For the most part people are considerate and will take turns getting the photo at the summit marker.

 The path to the top varies widely from a paved trail to uneven rock.
 You could do the hike in normal shoes, but we recommend something with a better grip.
 We did the hike in our Keen sandals, but any hiking shoe would do.
 We saw some people attempting it in flip-flops and were struggling.